nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to <ins>list flashcards (UC02)</ins>
-2. User requests to edit the details of a specific flashcard based on the index in the list
+1. User requests to edit the details of a specific flashcard based on the index in the list
-3. SWEe! edits the flashcard
+2. SWEe! edits the flashcard

     Use case ends.

 **Extensions**

 * 1a.
-The list is empty.

-  Use case ends.

-* 2a.
 The given index is invalid.

-    * 2a1.
+    * 1a1.
 SWEe! shows an error message.

       Use case ends.

-* 2b.
+* 1b.
 The format of the given details are invalid.

-    * 2b1.
+    * 1b1.
 SWEe! shows an error message.

       Use case ends.